-#3 – Surgery is NOT the only treatment option
+#3 – Surgery is NOT the only relief option

-There are many other, more conservative treatment options for TMJ disorders.
+There are many other, more conservative relief options for TMJ disorders.
 Traditionally, many of these will be recommended by a dentist or other healthcare professional trained in TMJD.

 - Medications, such as over-the-counter anti-inflammatories or pain-killers